no-confidence-man/Cosmic_Explorer/README.md

 - shapely
 - pyproj

-Paste the following codeblock in your Anaconda terminal to install them:
+Paste the following codeblock in your terminal to install them:
 ```
 pip install arcgis arcgis-mapping geopandas shapely pyproj
 ```